MK Balaji

 MK Balaji is an Indian singer, songwriter, composer and independent artist from Chennai.
 As a playback singer he has sung more than 200 songs in Tamil, Telugu and Kannada.
 His first song a lyricist was for the movie Sethupathi.
 He has hosted popular TV shows in Star Vijay and Zee Tamil.
 He made a debut as an indie artist with his single Good Naai bad Aadu that takes a fun jab at meat eating animal lovers.

 Biography

 MK Balaji is the voice behind many South Indian film songs including "Rettai Kathire" from the Tamil movie Maattrraan directed by K. V. Anand starring Surya Sivakumar.
 He has delivered many successful songs in Tamil and Telugu.
-He has also collaborated with music directors like D Imman, Karthik Raja, Sundar C babu, Taj Noor, James Vasanthan, Sirpy, Sabesh–Murali and Srikanth Deva.
+He has also collaborated with music directors like D Imman, Karthik Raja, Sundar C. Babu, Taj Noor, James Vasanthan, Sirpy, Sabesh–Murali and Srikanth Deva.

-Live shows and tours

-MK Balaji is one very few South Indian singers to perform for the Indian Premier League.
-He is a prominent stage performer performing for award functions, television shows, college pro shows and corporate events.
-His tours overseas include shows in Paris, Japan, Dubai, Kuwait, Seychelles, Malaysia, Singapore and Sri Lanka to name a few.
-He has also toured with music directors Harris Jayaraj and Vijay Antony on their music shows.

-TV host

-As a television host he has hosted television shows like Paadum Office on STAR Vijay, a Tamil version of the popular Sa Re Ga Ma Pa on Zee Tamil and many other shows.

 Early music

 He started his singing career with reality shows on television.
 His band V3, of which he was the lead singer, presented a sound track in the Oohlalala album which consists of original compositions by the winners of the show Oohlalala aired on the Tamil channel Sun TV.
 It was judged by the Oscar winner AR Rahman.
 His band was judged the winning band and he eventually got the breakthrough as a playback singer.